aram20134/BuildMonitor/README.md

-# BuildMonitor
+# BuildMonitor - WORK IN PROGRESS
-React Native App
+React Native App - Monitoring of tasks in the process of building construction